Holocaust Memoirs, Testimonies, Histories

 *Klein, [ Weissmann] Gerda.
 All But My Life.
 New York: Hill and Wang, 1957.
 [Experiences working in Landeshut in a weaving mill (Weberei) under acceptable conditions with a compassionate German female guard; otherwise a love story contrasting the lack off love between herself and Abek in Poland and that of her future husband Kurt Klein, an American G.I. with whom she later went to the U.S.]

 #Klemperer, Victor.
 I Will Bear Witness: A Diary of the Nazi Years, 1933-1941.
 New York: Random House, 1998.
-[Experiences inside of Germany; contemplations on language use and change and the Germans during the Nazi period]
+[Experiences inside of Germany; contemplations on language use and change and the Germans during National Socialism]

 *Lakder-Wallfisch, Anita.
 Inherit the Truth: 1939-1945.
 London: DLM Publishers, 1996.